webcomponents/custom-elements-manifest/README.md

-# custom-elements-json
+# custom-elements-manifest
 A file format for describing custom elements.

 # Status

 This effort is in the initial discussion and requirements-gathering phase.
-Please join the discussion in the [issues](https://github.com/webcomponents/custom-elements-json/issues).
+Please join the discussion in the [issues](https://github.com/webcomponents/custom-elements-manifest/issues).

 # Rationale